Step 1: Identify the type of application you would like to submit.

 - Indicate the name of your faculty advisor and the preliminary work you have done with him or her

-Scholars should register to attend one of the Information Sessions and Application Writing Workshops being held in January and February.
+Scholars should register to attend one of the Information Sessions and Application Writing Workshops being held in February.

 Step 4: Draft, revise, and submit your application.

 Final application are due on March 4 through our online application.
 A complete SIRF application will include the following:

 - An application form, including budget